tnc1997/azure-app-configuration-emulator/README.md

 The emulator integrates with OpenTelemetry to provide metrics and traces.

-The endpoint for the [OpenTelemetry Protocol (OTLP) Exporter](https://opentelemetry.io/docs/specs/otel/protocol/exporter) can be overriden using the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT`.
+The endpoint for the [OpenTelemetry Protocol (OTLP) Exporter](https://opentelemetry.io/docs/specs/otel/protocol/exporter) can be overridden using the environment variable `OTEL_EXPORTER_OTLP_ENDPOINT`.

 ```yaml
 services: